sandepten/sandepten/README.md

 **`Digital Craftsman (Developer/Tech enthusiast)`**

+Hi there! 👋

-Hello there! 👋 I'm a full-stack web developer with expertise in JavaScript and Golang.
-I'm passionate about building scalable and maintainable backends, as well as creating beautiful frontends.
-I'm always eager to learn new technologies and I'm a big fan of open source.
-Currently, I'm working on contributing to the community and making a positive impact.
-Let's connect and build something amazing together! 😄
+I’m a full-stack web developer with expertise in JavaScript, TypeScript, and Golang.
+I’m passionate about crafting scalable and maintainable backends while delivering beautiful frontends.

+💡 What I love:
+• Exploring and building with the T3 stack by Theo.
+• Contributing to open source projects.
+• Learning and experimenting with cutting-edge technologies.

+🌟 My mission:
+Contribute to the community, collaborate on impactful projects, and make a positive difference through technology.

+Let’s connect and create something amazing together! 😄

 <p align="center">
     <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" alt="developer working on a PC"/>